-EDRD 3100 Strategies for Successful Test-taking (1). [formerly EDRD 310] A course designed for selected students.
+EDRD 3100 Strategies for Successful Test-taking (1).
+A course designed for selected students.
 The major purpose of the course is to provide instruction that will facilitate the development of skills and techniques related to extending competencies in test-taking.
 Students must complete prescribed laboratory activities.